The Truths Behind Backache Pain

 Depending on the type of back pain you have, our doctor might recommend the following:

-- Over-the-counter (OTC) pain relievers.
+- Pain relievers.
 Nonsteroidal anti-inflammatory drugs might relieve acute back pain.

 - Injections.
-If other measures don’t relieve your pain, and if your pain radiates down your leg, oour doctor may inject an anti-inflammatory medication.
+If other measures don’t relieve your pain, and if your pain radiates down your leg, our doctor may inject an anti-inflammatory medication.

 Contact our doctor if your back pain: